Emil-Ey/TravelBuddy/README.md

 ## Some of the features are:

 - Authentication (username, password)
-- Third party authentication (with Google)
 - JWT tokens to handle auth.
 - CRUD operations where you can
-  - Creating / updating your own user with a profile picture, small description, and other information.
+  - Create / update your own user with a username, password, and small description.
   - Create a new trip, specifying where, how long, how many travel buddies you are looking for and when.
 The trip might also have a cover photo.
   - Editing an existing trip.
   - Commenting on a specifc trip.